-We have talked about the general dieting principles for fatty liver in a previous article, but even when you know exactly what you should eat and what you should avoid, you could still have trouble coming up with fatty liver friendly lunch ideas.
+We have talked about the general dieting principles for fatty liver in a previous article, but even when you know exactly what you should eat and what you should avoid, you could still have trouble coming up with fatty liver friendly lunch ideas or meals in general.

-In order to help, I’ve decided to share with you a list of delicious, easy to prepare lunch ideas for those suffering of a fatty liver.
-I am a big fan of these foods and I am sure you will love them too!
+In order to help, I’ve decided to share with you a list of delicious, easy to prepare lunch ideas for those suffering of a NAFLD.
+I am a big fan of these dishes and I am sure you will love them too!

-Even more, they manage to prove that you can still have a really varied diet even when following an apparently restrictive one to reverse NAFLD.
+Even more, they manage to prove that you can still have a really varied diet even when following an apparently restrictive one to reverse fatty liver.